“Don’t hate the media. Become the media…”

 Clearly the intent was to create the impression among the vast majority of Americans who were not there, and who had not watched, that the Bushes had replicated the unifying and healing trek of the Carters a quarter century prior, a ruse the Times and other “liberal” media outlets chose to participate in even though they knew how fundamentally dishonest it was.
 The most charitable explanation would be that they were trying to do their part to heal the country, by compromising the standards we rely on them for, but even if so, especially given what followed, this would reveal only how poor, dangerous, and unreliable their sense of judgment was–and, as it’s turned out, still is.

 Less charitably, it was a rare window revealing the Establishment closing ranks to protect itself against the righteous anger of the people.
 If there was any doubt what the gray lady’s intentions, at least, were that day, they were resolved when we looked for coverage of the protests, which, as it turned out, hundreds of thousands of fellow citizens had participated in across the country.
-The Times had decided to whitewash that onto Page 26.
+The Times had decided to whitewash that onto Page 26, like the premonition of “A Cloud Is Lifted Over Trump’s Presidency” and “Trump Urges Unity Against Racism” it turned out to be.
 Let the healing begin, it seemed to declare, with a bandage over your eyes, ears, and mouth.

 The Long Postscript